ITfoxtec/FoxIDs/docs/down-party-howto-saml-2.0-adfs.md

 Foxids can be connected to AD FS with a [SAML 2.0 application registration](app-reg-saml-2.0.md).
 Where AD FS is a SAML 2.0 Relying Party (RP) and Foxids is acting as an SAML 2.0 Identity Provider (IdP).

-This example do login through the up-party `login`, which can be changed depending on the scenario.
+This example do login through the authentication method `login`, which can be changed depending on the scenario.

 ## Configuring AD FS as Relying Party (RP)